Learning temporal relationships between symbols with Laplace Neural Manifolds: Neural predictions

 \subsubsection{Properties of weights due to $\learn$}

 A continuum of forgetting rates $\learn$ predicts a range of trial history effects.
 Figure~\ref{fig:Weights}B shows the weights in $\mat{M}(\learn)$ over past trials that result from different values of $\learn$.
 This is simply $\learn^i$ where $i$ is the trial recency with values normalized such that the weight at the most recent trial is 1.
-The weights $\mat{M}(\learn)$ record the trial history of reinforcement.
-The weights $\mat{N}(\learn)$ record the trial history of predicted outcomes.
-The difference between $\mat{M}(\learn)$ and $\mat{N}(\learn)$ as a function records the history of prediction violations.
-Many papers show dependence on previous trial outcomes in response to a cue stimulus in learning and decision-making experiments \cite{BernEtal11,MorcHarv16,ScotEtal17,AkraEtal18,HattEtal19,HattKomi22}.
-These studies show history-dependent effects in a wide range of brain regions and often show a continuous spectrum of decay rates within a brain region \cite<see especially>{BernEtal11}.
-Notably, distributions of time constants for trial history effects cooccur with distributions of ongoing activity in multiple brain regions \cite{SpitEtal20}.
+The weights $\mat{M}(\learn)$ record the Z-transform of the trial history of reinforcement.
+Many papers show dependence on previous trial outcomes in response to a cue stimulus in learning and decision-making experiments \citep{BernEtal11,MorcHarv16,ScotEtal17,AkraEtal18,HattEtal19,HattKomi22}.
+These studies show history-dependent effects in a wide range of brain regions and often show a continuous spectrum of decay rates within a brain region \cite[see especially][]{BernEtal11,DansEtal23}.
+Notably, distributions of time constants for trial history effects cooccur with distributions of ongoing activity in multiple brain regions \citep{SpitEtal20}.